 Location

-Courances, which is 1 hour from Paris in the heart of the Gâtinais natural regional park, is set around the chateau of the same name with its more than 85-hectare estate, famous for its water garden and horseshoe-shaped staircase reminiscent of the one at the Chateau de Fontainebleau, located around twenty minutes away.
-The village is lively all year round and possesses several convenience stores including a bakery, a watercress seller as well as the café and shop at the chateau.
+Courances, which is tucked away in the heart of the Gâtinais natural regional park, is set around the chateau of the same name with its more than 85-hectare estate, famous for its water garden and horseshoe-shaped staircase reminiscent of the one at the Chateau de Fontainebleau, located around twenty minutes away.
+The small village, with its traditional stone-built edifices and a population of 300, is lively all year round and possesses several convenience stores including a bakery, a watercress seller as well as the café and shop at the chateau.
 Each Saturday afternoon, a local producers’ market takes place in its main square.
 There is a nursery school for young children, who can then continue their education in other establishments in Dannemois, Milly-la-Forêt or surrounding municipalities.
-Paris can be reached from the stations at Boutigny-sur-Essonne and Fontainebleau-Avon on Line D and Line R on the RER and Transilien rail networks respectively.
+Paris can be reached in one hour from the station at Boutigny-sur-Essonne, siutated 15 minutes away by car, on Line D on the RER rail network.

 Description